anthonyquint/Research-Projects-at-LHSC/README.md

 - Status: data collection nearing completion

 Please click on the respective paper folder to learn more about the project, and about the skills and techniques that I implemented.
+** I recomend going over paper 3, since it is the most substantial and best documented analysis I performed **